GoogleCloudPlatform/professional-services-data-validator/docs/validation_cli.md

 ```

-**Following commands walk you through some basic use cases of the commands:**
+**The following commands walk you through some basic use cases of the tool:**

 **PLEASE NOTE:** In below commands, my_bq_conn refers to the connection name for your BigQuery project.
 We are validating BigQuery tables that are
 available in BigQuery public datasets.